bobdenotter/many-eyes-of-making/README.md

 Change the "Remote" to this URL: `git@github.com:bobdenotter/many-eyes-of-making.git`

-Then, every time you wish to push changes to git, use your favorite Git client, the command line, or "Obsidian Git: Create Backup" from Obsidian's Command Palette.
+Then, everytime you wish to push changes to git, you can use your favorite Git client, the command line, or the built-in "Obsidian Git: Create Backup" from Obsidian's Command Palette.